groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/stamp/xlsx.en.md

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Protect Your Document Content with Signatures"
+  title: "Protect your document content with signatures"
   description: "The GroupDocs.Signature for Java library is designed for signing and managing signatures across popular file formats.
 Effortlessly add, modify, verify, or remove stamps and other types of signatures."
   image: "/img/signature/features_stamp.webp" # 500x500 px
   image_description: "Stamp Signatures with GroupDocs.Signature"
   features:
     # feature loop
-    - title: "Sign Your Documents"
+    - title: "Sign your documents"
       content: "Apply customizable signatures to any part of your document.
 Choose from various signature types, including text, images, barcodes, QR codes, and stamps.
 Additionally, hidden metadata can be added or modified to enhance document security."

     # feature loop
-    - title: "Search and Validate Signatures"
+    - title: "Search and validate signatures"
       content: "Once a document is signed, use our verification tools to ensure that the signature content is valid.
 Search for and retrieve a list of all signatures for further processing."

     # feature loop
-    - title: "Update Signatures as Needed"
+    - title: "Update signatures as needed"
       content: "Easily modify a wide range of signatures applied to a document.
 Update properties such as size, color, position, content, and more."

     # feature loop
-    - title: "Remove Signatures"
+    - title: "Remove signatures"
       content: "Need to remove signatures from a document?
 Our API fully supports signature deletion, making it easy to manage your documents effectively."

   code_samples:
     # code sample loop
-    - title: "Add Custom Stamps to Documents using Special Signatures"
+    - title: "Add custom stamps to documents using special signatures"
       content: |
         Learn how to generate and add custom stamps with important textual information to your documents.
         {{< landing/code title="Java">}}